kfmaurice/LoveOAS/README.md

 ## How To Use
 The plugin usage is based on attributes applied to controller actions, filters which act on these attributes and a bit of setup to boot up the plugin so you need to do the 3 following steps in the order you wish:

-1. Use attributes on action which shold be extended to return an object with the ``payload`` and ``links`` properties.
+1. Use attributes on action which should be extended to return an object with the ``payload`` and ``links`` properties.
 2. Register a filter or filters which will actually modify the response of actions marked with the attributes explained later.
-3. Boot the plugin to allow the graph to be build once when the application starts.
+3. Boot the plugin to allow a graph of links to be build once when the application starts.

 ### Attributes
 The plugin relies on the fact that all your REST endpoints could be connected between each other into a structure similar to a graph.
 No doubt, there might be isolated endpoints but they are part of the structure anyway.
 So when you make a request to a specific endpoint, the plugin makes a lookup in the graph to find all the possible exits and write these in the ``links`` property of the result.
-Therefoe, to help build the graph, you should be aware of three attributes:
+Therefore, to help build the graph, you should be aware of three attributes:
 - Entry
 ```c#
 [Entry("All People")]